bashbruno/tibia-charms-damage/README.md

 ## Acknowledgements

-A big thank you to the [mathiasbynens/tibia-json](https://github.com/mathiasbynens/tibia-json) repository, which I use to get the data for this application.
+A big thank you to the [mathiasbynens/tibia-json](https://github.com/mathiasbynens/tibia-json) repository, which I use to get the data for this application

 PRs are welcome :)